Thorium-based nuclear power: China

+Dr. Jiang Mianheng, son of China's former leader Jiang Zemin, led a thorium delegation in non-disclosure talks at Oak Ridge National Laboratory, Tennessee, and by late 2013 China had officially partnered with Oak Ridge to aid China in its own development.

 In March 2014, with their reliance on coal-fired power having become a major cause of their current "smog crisis", they reduced their original goal of creating a working reactor from 25 years down to 10.
 "In the past, the government was interested in nuclear power because of the energy shortage.
 Now they are more interested because of smog", said Professor Li Zhong, a scientist working on the project.
 "This is definitely a race", he added.